-- Wash hands for a minimum of 20 seconds with warm water and soap or hand sanitizer before touching any surfaces or participating in workouts. - Before and after using playground equipment, starting recess, or starting a sports practice or event, students must wash hands or use hand sanitizer. - Designate playground and shared equipment solely for the use of one cohort at a time.
-Design recess activities that allow for physical distancing and maintenance of stable cohorts. - Maintain physical distancing requirements, stable cohorts, and square footage requirements. - Specific plans for risk mitigation should be developed for any sport involving contact or that cannot maintain physical distancing requirements.
-Plans should be reviewed with the District's medical advisory team and/or public health officials. - Limit staff rooms, common staff areas, workspaces, and other non-student areas to single person usage where possible and maintain three feet of distance between adults.
+- Wash hands for a minimum of 20 seconds with warm water and soap or hand sanitizer before touching any surfaces or participating in workouts. - Before and after using playground equipment, starting recess, or starting a sports practice or event, students must wash hands or use hand sanitizer. - Design recess activities that allow for physical distancing and maintenance of stable cohorts. - Specific plans for risk mitigation should be developed for any sport involving contact or that cannot maintain physical distancing requirements.
+Plans should be reviewed with the District's medical advisory team and/or Public Health officials. - Limit staff rooms, common staff areas, workspaces, and other non-student areas to single person usage where possible and maintain three feet of distance between adults.